-Since Farms 1 and 2 significantly differ in design and natural frequencies, a comparative study helps to understand if and how these differences can affect the short-to-long-term fatigue damage LFFD-factor behavior and value.
-From Figure 7, it seems overall that the low-frequency fatigue effect is different between the two farms, with higher LFFD-factors for Farm1 for all values of m.
-If we take the average LFFD-factor of sensors for each turbine, the difference between turbines in the two farms is below 0.05, 0.2, and 0.5 for m=3, 4, and 5, respectively (refer to Table 1 in Appendix A).
-Conversely, T2, T3, and T4 are larger structures (resonance frequency is lower and therefore closer to the wave frequency), the damage is more affected by waves, and wave loading gives less low-frequent variation in damage.
+Since Farms 1 and 2 significantly differ in design and natural frequencies, a comparative study helps to understand if and how these differences can affect the short- to long-term fatigue damage LFFD factor behavior and value.
+From Fig. 7, it seems that overall the low-frequency fatigue effect is different between the two farms, with higher LFFD factors for Farm 1 for all values of m.
+If we take the average LFFD factor of the sensors for each turbine, the difference between turbines in the two farms is below 0.05, 0.2, and 0.5 for m = 3, 4, and 5, respectively (refer to Table A1).
+Conversely, T2, T3, and T4 are larger structures (the resonance frequency is lower and therefore closer to the wave frequency); therefore the damage is more affected by waves, and wave loading gives less low-frequency variation in damage.

-For each SN slope, the variability of the LFFD-factor is less between sensors compared with FA and SS.
-For sensors and SS, the shift of the turbine in a farm causes less change in the factor compared to the shift in the farm.
-While for FA, the shift in the farm yields a greater change of factor, compared to the change of turbine in a farm.
+For each SN slope, the variability of the LFFD factor is less between sensors compared with FA and SS.
+For sensors and SS, the shift in the turbine in a farm causes less change in the factor compared with the shift in the farm.
+While for FA, the shift in the farm yields a greater change in the factor compared with the change in the turbine in a farm.

-As expected, opposite sensors show similar, if not precisely identical, LFFD-factors due to the circular symmetry of the support structure.
-In all four turbines, the sensors perpendicular to the dominant wind (S3 and S6) have higher LFFD-factors.
-Surprisingly, the sensors that are mostly affected by the thrust loading (S1-S4, and S2-S5 pairs) have lower LFFD-factors.
-We observed that among the sensors normal and parallel to the dominant wind direction, the differences in base damage ("T") are larger than the differences in the added LFFD damage.
-Therefore, the LFFD-factor of sensors parallel to the wind is lower than the sensors normal to the wind.
+As expected, opposite sensors show similar, if not precisely identical, LFFD factors due to the circular symmetry of the support structure.
+In all four turbines, the sensors perpendicular to the dominant wind (S3 and S6) have higher LFFD factors.
+Surprisingly, the sensors that are mostly affected by the thrust loading (S1-S4 and S2-S5 pairs) have lower LFFD factors.
+We observed that among the sensors normal and parallel to the dominant wind direction, the differences in base damage (T) are larger than the differences in the added LFFD damage.
+Therefore, the LFFD factor of sensors parallel to the wind is lower than the sensors normal to the wind.

-4.3 Role of LFFD with bi-linear SN-curves
+4.3 Role of LFFDs with bilinear SN curves

-In this study, until here we analyzed the effect of linear SN curves with slopes equal to m=3, 4, and 5 on the LFFD-factor.
-These SN curves are mainly used to calculate the damage equivalent moments (DEM).
-But to calculate the fatigue damage of OWTs, bi-linear SN curves are widely used.
-In Figure 2, two commonly used bi-linear curves from DNVGL-RP-C203 (2019) are selected to study the change in the LFFD-factor with the use of bi-linear instead of linear SN curves.
-Both SN curves are partially at slopes m=3 and m=5, respectively for large and small stress cycles.
-As a result, the bi-linear SN curve will penalize large cycles, such as those caused by LFFD, less than a single sloped m=5 curve.
-A fundamental consideration is that for bi-linear curves the LFFD factor will be dependent on the stress ranges.
-Depending on whether the majority of stress cycles fall in the m=3 or m=5 region, it will result in a lower or higher LFFD factor, respectively.
-In the study shown in Figure 8, the LFFD-factor of four turbines was analyzed after one year with the aforementioned bi-linear SN curves.
+In this study, until here we analyzed the effect of linear SN curves with slopes equal to m = 3, 4, and 5 on the LFFD factor.
+These SN curves are mainly used to calculate the damage-equivalent moments (DEMs).
+But to calculate the fatigue damage of OWTs, bilinear SN curves are widely used.
+In Fig. 2, two commonly used bilinear curves from DNV (2019) are selected to study the change in the LFFD factor with the use of bilinear instead of linear SN curves.
+Both SN curves are partially at slopes m = 3 and m = 5 for large and small stress cycles, respectively.
+As a result, the bilinear SN curve will penalize large cycles, such as those caused by LFFDs, less than a single-sloped m = 5 curve.
+A fundamental consideration is that for bilinear curves, the LFFD factor will be dependent on the stress ranges.
+Depending on whether the majority of stress cycles fall in the m = 3or m = 5 region, it will result in a lower or higher LFFD factor, respectively.
+In Fig. 8, the LFFD factor of four turbines is analyzed after 1 year with the aforementioned bilinear SN curves.
 To investigate the role of the overall stress range, a stress concentration factor (SCF) is introduced in Eq.
 (8):

-315

-$$\Delta \sigma{SCF} = SCF. \Delta \sigma$$
+$$\Delta \sigma{\rm SCF} = {\rm SCF} \cdot \Delta \sigma. \tag{8}$$

-, (8)